 - Rehabilitation Act: In some cases, employees suffering from addiction or substance use disorders may qualify as disabled.
 This law prohibits discrimination on the basis of disability and applies to federal employers and other public and private employers who receive grants, contracts, or aid from the federal government.7

-Please note that your employer’s FMLA policy may vary and you should always review your employee handbook or speak to a Human Resources representative before assuming anything, but if you are ready to enroll in Nova’s drug and alcohol rehab program, we are ready to help.
+Please note that your employer’s FMLA policy may vary and you should always review your employee handbook or speak to a Human Resources representative before assuming anything, but if you are ready to enroll in Nova’s drug rehab program, we are ready to help.